CLI Scripting

 $ witan xlsx exec report.xlsx --expr 'await xlsx.readCell(wb, "Summary!A1")'

-Witan spins up a sandboxed JavaScript runtime with @witan/xlsx pre-loaded.
+The CLI sends your code and workbook request to the configured Witan API.
+The API runs the script in an xlsx-serve sandbox with @witan/xlsx preloaded.
 The workbook is available as the global wb.
-Your code calls methods on the xlsx object with access to 30+ methods for every spreadsheet operation.
+Your code calls methods on the xlsx object; see the xlsx API for full signatures and return shapes.
 The result is returned as structured JSON.

 Example scenario